jadecobra/python_tdd_exercises/source/truth_table/truth_table_02_logical_conjunction.rst

     def logical_conjunction(p):
         return None

-  the terminal shows another :doc:`TypeError` but with a different message
+  the terminal shows another :doc:`/exceptions/TypeError` but with a different message
 * I add another positional argument to match the expected signature

   .. code-block:: python